ctyler9/covid-spread/README.md

 ## General Use:
-To run all the functions together, just simply run the gispPrediction.py... it has everything set up so you can
+To run all the functions together, just simply run the gispPrediction.py... it has everything set up with the main() function.
+You can customize the output for the main() function by passing in lists of specific states, infection rates, as well as an intege value of tMax and t0.